Sean-Toroghi/Machine-learning/Concepts-Overview/Machine_Learning_Summary_v2.md

 ## <a name="table">Table of contents</a>
 - [The concept of _energy model_ in machine learning](#energy)
-- Machine learning algorithms and concepts - foundation
+- Machine learning - foundation
   - [Classification](#classifiation)
   - [Backpropogation](#back)
   - [Stochastic gradient descent](#sgd)